Homestead Of Hugo

 Pros

-• pro The staff are caring and loving.
+• pro The staff is caring and loving.

-• pro The nurses truly care for and attend to the residents.
+• pro The nurses truly care for all residents and attend to their needs.

-• pro The facility has pets that interact with residents and help them feel at home.
+• pro The facility has pets that interact with residents, making them feel at home.

-• pro The facility offers a variety of activities throughout the year that bring joy to residents.
+• pro There are a variety of activities that bring joy and smiles to residents.

 Cons

-• pro The facility is described as a waste of staff and money.
+• pro The facility is a waste of staff and money.

-• pro Residents are left sitting in the facility with blank walls and served cold, burnt food.
+• pro Residents are served cold, burnt food.

-• pro The staff are described as extremely unfriendly and unprofessional, making basic needs hard to obtain.
+• pro The staff are extremely unfriendly and unprofessional, making basic needs hard to request.

-• pro The facility's medication administration/verification is described as appalling and uncaring.
+• pro The medication verification process is appalling and staff show no concern for residents' medications.

-• pro The DON is described as rude and unproductive, with overall care deemed unhelpful.
+• pro The DON is rude and unproductive, contributing to a disappointing experience.

-• pro The intake/admission process is described as unbelievably unprofessional, with inconsistent information and alleged falsehoods.
+• pro The intake process is unbelievably unprofessional.

 Review